Computer and Information Technology Occupations

 -- The Innovation Quarter, President Eric Tomlinson

-To be considered for the TechCareers Program, applicants must meet the following requirements:
+To be considered for the TechCareers Program, you need to meet the following requirements:

 Unemployed or Underemployed, based on income eligibility.